SystemsApproach/security/crypto.rst

 authentication.
 Later we will consider the case where confidentiality is also desired.

-One common build block of message authentication is a *cryptographic hash function*.
+One common building block of message authentication is a *cryptographic hash function*.
 Cryptographic hash algorithms are treated as public knowledge, as with cipher algorithms.
 A cryptographic hash function is a function that outputs sufficient